-Name: the blue whale is a large baleen whale.
+Name: the blue whale (Balaenoptera musculus) is a large baleen whale.
 They are the largest animal known to have ever existed.

 Appearance: blue whales have long, slender bodies.
 Their heads are flat with a ridge running from the blowhole to the mouth.
 They are usually a distinctive blue, grey colour.